jawaad-ahmad/dev-inf/README.md

      * Use a network mirror?
 No
   * Configure popularity-contest: No
   * Software selection:
-     * Uncheck Debian desktop environment **(TODO might want to check this so ansible runs faster later--for now basic-workstation is set to have this disabled assuming it's checked here, and this gives the user better control whether or not they want a desktop environment)**
+     * Check or uncheck Debian desktop environment:
+        * **For a VDI image:** You can check this so the initial install is faster by installing packages initally from the local installation media rather than downloading from the Internet; any updates will be installed later anyway.
+        * **For a deployment server:** You will not want a graphical environment, so make sure to uncheck this.
      * Uncheck print server
      * Check SSH server **(IMPORTANT)**
      * Leave standard system utilities checked